biomejs/biome/website/src/content/blog/roadmap-2024.md

 - Offer guides on our website to users who want to migrate from ESlint (CLI commands and configuration)
 - Offer a section on our website that shows a mapping of the ESLint rules to our rules
 - Offer commands to ease the transition
-  - A command called `biome migrate prettier` that will read `.prettierrc` and `.prettierignore`, will update the `biome.json` file (or create it) with the configuration coming from the Prettier files.
+  - A command called `biome migrate prettier` that will read `.prettierrc` and `.prettierignore` will update the `biome.json` file (or create it) with the configuration from the Prettier files.
-  - A command called `biome migrate eslint` that will read the JSON configuration of Eslint and the ignore file.
+  - A command called `biome migrate eslint` will read the JSON configuration of Eslint and the ignore file.
 There will be expectations and limitations.

 ### Expand Biome's language support

-CSS is our next language of focus and is making good progress.
+CSS is our next language of focus, and we are making good progress.
 HTML and Markdown will follow.
 Follow our [up-to-date page](/internals/language-support) to keep up with the progress of our work.

-The CSS language will enable a lot of work and experimentation: CSS formatting and linting, and we will port some of the lint rules from `styelelint`.
+The CSS language will enable much work and experimentation: CSS formatting and linting, and we will port some of the lint rules from `styelelint`.
 A new area of experimentation is cross-linting.

-The idea of cross-linting can be explained with an example: compute the CSS styles/classes defined in a project, and warn a user when said styles aren't used inside JSX/HTML files.
+The idea of cross-linting can be explained with an example: compute the CSS styles/classes defined in a project and warn a user when said styles aren't used inside JSX/HTML files.

 Plus, we unlock another area of experimentation, which is embedded formatting.

 HTML and Markdown will be our next languages of focus.
-HTML will enable us to parse other variants of HTML that are popular in the frontend ecosystem: [Vue](https://vuejs.org/), [Svelte](https://svelte.dev/) and [Astro](https://astro.build/).
-This would require some exploration on how to represent super languages of HTML.
+HTML will enable us to parse other variants of HTML that are popular in the frontend ecosystem: [Vue](https://vuejs.org/), [Svelte](https://svelte.dev/) and [Astro](https://astro.build/), and this would require some exploration of how to represent super languages of HTML.

 ### Deepen Biome's existing capabilities to offer more functionalities.